lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 ### Lean
 - **[The Goal](https://www.google.com/search?q=the+goal+by+eliyahu+goldratt)** by Eliyahu Goldratt.
 Tells the fictional story of a manager who has three months to turn around his flailing factory or get shut down.
 Brilliant book and a great way to learn about _The Theory of Constraints_.
 - **[Toyota Kata](https://www.google.com/search?q=toyota+kata+by+mike+rother)** by Mike Rother.
-How Toyota built a systematic process for continuously learning and improving.
+How Toyota built a continuously learning and improving organisation.
 - **[Toyota Production System](https://www.google.com/search?q=toyota+production+system+by+taiichi+ohno)** by Taiichi Ohno.
 Taiichi, a manager at Toyota, is considered the father of TPS.
 This is the story of lean manufacturing in his words.
 - **[Principles of Product Development Flow](https://www.google.com/search?q=principles+of+product+development+flow)** by Donald Reinertsen.
 Slightly advanced reading, but highly recommended.
 It builds on top of lean manufacturing (maybe study lean theory first) with ideas from economics, telecommunication, queueing theory and military science.
 I am reading it for the second time at the time of writing.

 ### Philosophy
 - **[Meditations](https://www.google.com/search?q=meditations+by+marcus+aurelius)** by Marcus Aurelius.
-The personal diary of a Roman Emperor where he penned thoughts on how to live a good life.
+The personal diary of a Roman Emperor containing his thoughts on how to live a good life.
 It is one of the [passages](https://lamak-qaizar.github.io/2022/11/03/when-you-wake-up-in-the-morning.html) from this book that got me studying the stoic school of philosophy.
 - **[Ego is the Enemy](https://www.google.com/search?q=ego+is+the+enemy)**, **[Obstacle is the Way](https://www.google.com/search?q=obstacle+is+the+way)**, **[Stillness is the Key](https://www.google.com/search?q=stillness+is+the+key)** by Ryan Holiday.
 Other titles by Ryan Holiday may be worth reading too.
 - **[The Daily Stoic](https://www.google.com/search?q=the+daily+stoic)** by Ryan Holiday.
 A short passage for every day of the year.
 I read it with several colleagues at work.